Original articles / Version of Record

 Abstract

-Results: 15 variables were selected for model construction through univariable analysis.
-The AUCs of XGBoost model and ANN model in five-fold cross-validation of the training set were 0.92 (95%CI, 0.87–0.97) and 0.86 (95%CI, 0.78–0.92), respectively.
-AUCs of XGBoost model and ANN model for the test set were 0.93 (95%CI, 0.85–1.00) and 0.87 (95%CI, 0.79–0.96).
-XGBoost outperformed ANN in terms of both diagnostic accuracy and the area under the precision recall curve.
-Individualized prediction by XGBoost model was explained by local interpretable model-agnostic explanations (LIME) plot.
+Results: A total of 15 variables were selected for model construction through a univariable analysis.
+The AUCs of the XGBoost and ANN models in 5‑fold cross‑validation of the training set were 0.92 (95% CI, 0.87–0.97) and 0.86 (95% CI, 0.78–0.92), respectively, whereas the AUCs for the test set were 0.93 (95% CI, 0.85–1) and 0.87 (95% CI, 0.79–0.96), respectively.
+The XGBoost model outperformed the ANN model in terms of both diagnostic accuracy and AUC‑PR.
+Individual predictions of the XGBoost model were explained using a local interpretable model‑agnostic explanation plot.

 Full-text article available only as a pdf file for download